Shandur Polo Festival: Tournament format and rules

-Free-styled mountain polo is arguably polo in its purest form.
-This version of the game played at Shandur Top has attained legendary status and is of great interest to international and domestic adventure tourists alike.
-There are no umpires and there are no holds barred.
 In The Roof of the World, Amin/Willets/Tetley write: "by comparison, an American Wild West rodeo might pass for choir practice."
 As one player once mentioned: "You can ride head-on into the opponent, if you dare."

 In order to decide the final teams to play at the Shandur Polo Festival, preliminary matches are played both in Chitral and Gilgit, in which the best horses and players are chosen for the final games by the local juries.
-The festival begins on 7th July.
+The festival begins on 7 July.
 During the course of the tournament A, B, C and D teams of Chitral and Gilgit battle it out on the polo field.
 Each team has six members with 2 to 4 reserve players in case of injury etc. The match usually lasts one hour.
 It is divided into two halves, with a ten-minute interval.
 During intervals, the locals enthrall the audiences with traditional and cultural performances.
 The game is decided in favour of the team scoring more goals.
-The final is held on 9th July.
+The final is held on 9 July.

 The field measures about 200 meters by 56 meters (a regular polo field is about 270m by 150m), with 60 cm high stone walls running the length of the field on both sides instead of boards.
 As six players make up one side, the field can get fairly crowded.
 This has the advantage of slightly slowing down the pace, which, all things considered, is probably somewhat safety-enhancing.
 Players rarely wear helmets, the horses' legs often have no bandages, and mallets often have no grips or straps.